networktocode/schema-enforcer/docs/ansible_command.md

 ### The `--inventory` flag

-The `--inventory` flag (or `-i`) specifies the inventory file which should be used to determine the ansible inventory.
-The inventory can reference a static file, a inventory plugin, or folder containing multiple inventories of either static or inventory plugins can be specified in one of two ways:
+The `--inventory` flag (or `-i`) specifies the inventory file or folder which should be used to construct the ansible inventory.
+The inventory can reference a static file, an inventory plugin, or a folder containing multiple inventories.
+The inventory which should be used can be specified in one of two ways:

 1) The `--inventory` flag (or `-i`) can be used to pass in the location of an ansible inventory file
 2) A `pyproject.toml` file can contain a `[tool.schema_enforcer]` config block setting the `ansible_inventory` paramer.
 This `pyproject.toml` file must be inside the repository from which the tool is run.